anastasiaspencer/CS330-Fall2024-FinalProject/README.md

 	dotnet user-secrets set "EmailSettings:AppPassword" "uvem-osyr-rxdu-trui"
 ```
 Note:
-	dotnet user-secrets init will probably yield "The MSBuild project '~\CS330-Fall2024-FinalProject.csproj' has already been initialized with a UserSecretsId.
+`dotnet user-secrets init` will probably yield "The MSBuild project '~\CS330-Fall2024-FinalProject.csproj' has already been initialized with a UserSecretsId."

+But it's fine you can run the next 3